Home

 Not satisfied with the experiments of the pendulum system, in the summer of 1792 Claude Chappe started experimenting with a different design.
 It included a rectangular wooden frame with 5 sliding panels that could be displayed or obscured individually with pulleys.
 The five panels produced a five-bit binary code (with 32 possible combinations), more than three times as many codes as used in the first design.

 In September 1792 Chappe was ready to perform a demonstration to the Assembly.
-Unfortunately the Legislative Assembly was disbanded that month, and replaced with a National Convention.
-Ignace Chappe was not re-elected to the new body, so part of Claude’s influence was lost in the transition, but he keep to send proposals and letters to the Convention.
+Unfortunately, the Legislative Assembly was disbanded that month, and replaced with a National Convention.
+Ignace Chappe was not re-elected to the new body, so part of Claude’s influence was lost in the transition, but he kept sending proposals and letters to the Convention.

-In the beginning of 1793 Claude Chappe concluded that the panel telegraph had been a false start, and he changed designs once more.
+At the beginning of 1793, Claude Chappe concluded that the panel telegraph had been a false start, and he changed designs once more.
 As Ignace noted:

 Some time later we established with certainty that elongated objects were better visible than the sliding panels adopted before.